UNINETTSigma2/documentation/jobs/guides/tensorflow_gpu.md

 <div class="alert alert-warning">
 	<h6>Note:</h6>
 	<p>
-		As of writing, the only the `MirroredStrategy` is fully supported by `TensorFlow` which is limited to one node at a time.
+		As of writing, only the <code>MirroredStrategy</code> is fully supported by <code>TensorFlow</code> which is limited to one node at a time.
 	</p>
 </div>